Andrew Mangiapane: Calgary Flames

 On November 4, 2023, Mangiapane was assessed a match penalty for attempt to injure following a cross check to the back of the neck of Seattle Kraken centre Jared McCann.
 McCann left the game bloodied, but eventually returned to play.
 One day later Mangiapane was suspended for one game.

 Mangiapane played his 400th game on February 27, 2024, where he scored the opening goal of a 4–2 win over the Los Angeles Kings.

 Washington Capitals

 On June 27, 2024, Mangiapane was traded to the Washington Capitals in exchange for a second-round pick in 2025.

 Edmonton Oilers

 On July 1, 2025, Mangiapane was signed by the Edmonton Oilers as a free agent to a two-year, $7.2 million contract.

+On March 1, 2026, Mangiapane was placed on waivers, alongside Alec Regula, but neither were claimed.

+Chicago Blackhawks

+On March 4, 2026, Mangiapane was traded to the Chicago Blackhawks along with a conditional first-round pick in the 2027 NHL entry draft in exchange for Jason Dickinson and Colton Dach.

+On March 9, 2026, Mangiapane scored his first goal as a Chicago Blackhawk in a win over Utah Mammoth.

 International play

 Mangiapane was voted as the most valuable player by the media in the 2021 IIHF World Championship in Latvia.
 During the tournament, he scored seven goals and four assists in seven games to help propel Canada to its first World Championship title since 2016.
 Before Mangiapane arrived, Canada had lost all three of its round-robin games, but went 6–0–1 after Mangiapane joined the team.

 Following the end of the 2023–24 NHL season, with the Flames not qualifying for the 2024 Stanley Cup playoffs, Mangiapane agreed to rejoin Team Canada for the 2024 IIHF World Championship.